jlinoff/pam/README.md

 See the [Record Fields](#record-fields) section for details about how to add or modify the default record fields.

-There is a second more obscure way to define field names, you can change field names _when you create or edit an individual record_ by setting the
+There is a second more obscure way to define field names.
+You can change field names _when you create or edit an individual record_ by setting the
 [Enable Editable Field Name](#enable-editable-field-name) preference.

-This capability is not enabled by default to avoid confusion between the "name" input and the "value" input as shown below.
+This capability is _not_ enabled by default to avoid confusion between the "name" input and the "value" input as shown below.
 Normally only the "value" input is shown.